Last Revised: July 2007

 If two employees travel in a private vehicle on university business, only one employee is entitled to mileage reimbursement.

 Gas Receipt Reimbursement: The University does not reimburse employees on gas receipts for personal car usage.
-The employee will be reimbursed based on the mileage reimbursement rates described below.
+The employee will be reimbursed based on the standard mileage reimbursement rates.
 The university will reimburse employees for gas receipts submitted for rental cars and/or university cars.
 Gas receipts must substantiate the amount claimed.